‘London has a punk attitude – it has enabled somebody like me to emerge in this extremely niche field’: designer Natsai Audrey Chieza

 W*: What do you think the role of a design festival should be in 2024?

-NAC: This is controversial, but I think design festivals are really a waste of resources and time.
+NAC: This is controversial, but I think design festivals can be a waste of resources and time.
 They make people do things they were never planning on doing, because you've got to ‘do something’, and I think that's problematic.
 I just wish that we could strategically come up with what that ‘something’ is ahead of time and, actually, by forum, as a design industry, think very hard and carefully about what design is for, and if we have the necessary infrastructures to facilitate the systemic change that has to happen in design as a practice to make it possible for us to come to this world with solutions that are going to be resilient.
 I just worry that we spend a lot of time navel-gazing and showcasing and not attending to the structural inadequacies that prevent the design industry from living to its promise of being a force for good.

 normalphenomena.life